amalog/scratch/syntax/aaa.md

 People have problems with the words "and" and "or" confusing which means what.
 Perhaps this suggests that it's better to use punctuation like , and ; as Prolog does.

 [Natural Programming Project](https://www.cs.cmu.edu/~NatProg/)

+## Complexity Limits

+[Research suggests](http://www.catb.org/esr/writings/taoup/html/ch04s01.html) that there's a sweet spot in software complexity (either in module or function size).
+Modules that are too small have high defect density.
+Modules that are too large have high defect density.
+It's silly to force programmers to write extra noops into a piece of code to make it bigger, but Amalog could enforce an upper bound on module/predicate size.

+Other useful limits could be based on [Halstead complexity](http://en.wikipedia.org/wiki/Halstead_complexity_measures) and/or [Cyclomatic complexit](http://en.wikipedia.org/wiki/Cyclomatic_complexity).
+If a module or predicate exceeds any of these complexity conditions, Amalog refuses to compile the code.

+Perhaps complexity caps are only enforced in production mode.
+That way, a developer can freely and quickly explore a problem space without his tools interfering.
+However, we don't want "production" code that's ridiculously complex. e